ge-high-assurance/RACK/Turnstile-IngestionScripts/README.md

 # Turnstile-IngestionScripts Directory Explained
-The purpose of the files in this directory are to demonstrate the following using our [Turnstile example](https://github.com/ge-high-assurance/RACK/wiki/Turnstile-Example):
+The purpose this directory is to demonstrate the following using our [Turnstile example](https://github.com/ge-high-assurance/RACK/wiki/Turnstile-Example):
 * ontology overlay
 * CDR usage and instance data
 * data ingestion package along with a Load-TurnstileData.sh script